 The base assumption is that tariff and rating increases will increase at a rate slightly higher than CPI over long term.
 It is assumed that current economic conditions and relatively controlled inflationary conditions will continue for the forecasted term.
-For the medium term, inflation expects to exceed the 6% band set by the Reserve Bank.
-In the longer term, it will be within the 6% band set by the Reserve Bank.
+For the medium term, inflation is expected to bridge the 6% band set by the Reserve Bank.
+On the longer term, it will be within the 6% band set by the Reserve Bank.